Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 Jeanne: Of course, taking away from family time.

-We have a complete support network that helps you get checked in and makes sure that when disruptions come up (reroute people, get people back sooner or back later) and any other hiccups that business travelers endure and we’re trying to mitigate that for them.
+We have a complete support network that helps you get checked in and makes sure that when disruptions come up (reroute people, get people back sooner or back later) and any other hiccups that business travelers endure.
+We’re trying to mitigate that for them.

 Brian: I wanted to highlight you because you’ve done so much, you know, since you and I met, and we could date ourselves a bit here but-